sdenier/Geco/README.md

 Double-click the jar file.

-Geco 1.3 can work with 1.2 data but not with 1.1.
+Geco 1.3 can load 1.2 data but not 1.1 data.

 User documentation
 ------------------